sevoigt/pymbs/doc/source/preamble/about.rst

-We startetd working on PyMbs in July 2009, as we faced the need of a convenient way to obtain the equations of motion of complex mechanical systems to feed a real time simulatiuon environment based on the Modelica modeling language.
+We startetd working on PyMbs in July 2009, as we faced the need of a convenient way to obtain the equations of motion of complex mechanical systems to feed a real time simulation environment based on the Modelica modeling language.
 By the release of PyMbs 0.1 these aim could be achieved.

 Finally `OpenModelica <https://openmodelica.org>`_ supported multibody